Network-Sec/privATM/README.md

 CTF scripts like WinPEAS are awesome, but on real systems it can take forever to run - if you can get it to run without triggering 100 alerts.

 ## WIP - Work In Progress
 We just started working on this.
 Come back in 3 months or later.
-Sorry
+Sorry.

+Yes, things like Certify and Potatoes are on the TODO list.

 ## Usage Example
 ```powershell